 Collecting donations during registration is a quick way to raise more money right before your season.

-No matter how great your strategy is it won't produce results if no one knows about it.
+Even if you have the best fundraiser ideas, you won't produce results if no one knows about it.
 You need to make sure you constantly communicate why people should donate, how they can donate, and that any amount makes a difference.

 Promoting your donation campaigns should be a big part of your social media strategy.
 You should try to post at least once per month on your social media channels with updates on your fundraising progress and any major news (like new sponsors or significant donors).